Nutrition Considerations for People with ALS

 - Be sure to eat nutrient-dense foods rather than light or diet foods

-- When you drink, make sure you are drinking beverages that offer calories (milk, juices, egg nog, nutritional beverages).
+- When you drink, make sure you are drinking beverages that offer calories (milk, juices, egg nog, and nutritional beverages)

 - Serve food in small portions on small plates